 - Individual Counseling.

-- Group counseling:
+- Group counseling.

-- Pre-approved Wake County Schools ACE provider.
+- Wake County Schools ACE provider

 - Urine Drug Screens.

-- Flexible hours (late afternoon/evening and weekends).
+- Flexible hours (late afternoon groups).

 Our adolescent substance abuse outpatient treatment program is for teens 14 – 18 years of age and their families, located at our Six Forks Road, Raleigh, NC facility.
 Our adolescent and family program works closely with both the teens and their families to achieve a happier, more productive present and future without the burden of substance use problems.